SINMOR/Marven-Subscription-Analysis-Using-SQL/README.md

 5. subscription_interval
 6. was_subscription_paid

-The Dataset was downloaded from [MarvenAnalytics website](https://mavenanalytics.io/data-playground) .It was a clean dataset with less null values hence it was easy to work around .
+The Dataset was downloaded from [MarvenAnalytics website](https://mavenanalytics.io/data-playground).
+It was a clean dataset with fewer null values hence it was easy to work around.

-# Skills Demontstrated
+# Skills Demonstrated
-1. Data Normalization including the use of INSERT,UPDATE and DELETE
+1. Data Normalization including the use of INSERT, UPDATE and DELETE
 2. Pivoting Data using CASE and WHEN
 3. Use of CTEs
 4. Date/Time Manipulation